 Our Strategic Initiatives.
 We are in the process of implementing a number of significant business initiatives that have had and will continue to have an impact on our results of operations, including the development of new larger Full Line Design Galleries in a number of new locations, the optimization of our store sizes to better fit anticipated demand in a given market, the expansion of our product categories and services and changes in the ways in which we market with our catalogs.
 Although these initiatives are designed to create growth in our business and continuing improvement in our operating results, the timing of expenditures related to these initiatives, as well as the achievement of returns on our investments, may affect our results of operation in future periods, and we may not achieve the desired benefits.
 Opening Full Line Design Galleries will require significant capital expenditures, and retail store closures may lead to charges including lease termination and other exit costs.
 These changes could affect our results of operation in future periods.
 In addition, the investments required to continue our strategic initiatives in a timely manner.
-We expect that we will continue to incur significant capital expenditures as part of our initiative to open more Full Line Design Galleries over the next several years, and that these expenditure requirements to be approximately \$95 million to \$100 million for fiscal 2013.
+We expect that we will continue to incur significant capital expenditures to open more Full Line Design Galleries over the next several years, and that these expenditure swill have an impact on our cash flows during this time.
+For fiscal 2012, we incurred total capital expenditures of \$49.1 million and we anticipate our capital expenditure requirements to be approximately \$95 million to \$100 million for fiscal 2013.